a-rodin/btc-trader/README.md

 Setup
 -------
-To set up the script one should set BTC-e API key and secret in consts.rb.
+To set up the script one should set BTC-e API key with full permissions (info, trade, withdraw) and secret for it in consts.rb.